joshjohanning/github-misc-scripts/gh-cli/README.md

 ### get-organization-migrations-tsv.sh

-Gets a TSV with a list of migrations performed (or being performed) on a given organization with [GitHub Enterprise Importer](https://docs.github.com/en/migrations/using-github-enterprise-importer)
+Gets a TSV with a list of migrations (imports) performed (or being performed) on a given organization with [GitHub Enterprise Importer](https://docs.github.com/en/migrations/using-github-enterprise-importer)

 It contains the following data: